MdHadid/Design-studios/README.md

-This template is image to HTML/CSS conversion.
+This template is made form image to HTML/CSS conversion.